Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 After you are redirected back to AI Unlimited, you can see that an API key was generated for you.
 **TA: Don't users need to fill in the Step 3 details to view API key?**
+***MEM: That's a good question.
+I think the demo I was watching was recorded when steps 2 and 3 were flip-flopped.***

 You'll use your API key whenever you create a project in a Jupyter notebook.
 When a new user logs in to the AI Unlimited UI, an API key is generated for that user.